 Declaration of the proposal as major

-The application is considered by the Minister for Planning as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.
+The application is considered by the Minister as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.

 The Minister declares the application as a major development or project under the Development Act 1993 (section 46) or the Planning, Development and Infrastructure Act 2016 (Section 111)

 A formal development application package is received from the applicant as per Practice Direction 4.